 Alienating visitors and creating a negative brand impression will not help the site owners achieve its business goals, nor will it save money.
 For example, every page needs clearly labeled navigation so the visitor can easily move from one page to the next and from one section of the site to another without having to go back to the home page.

 What Is A Wireframe?

 Understanding how to work with wireframes is the key to creating a successful website prototype.

 The wireframe diagram illustrates the layout of a web page.
 Using different shapes (such as boxes, ovals, and diamonds) to represent content, functional, and navigational elements, these shapes displays their placement on the page.
 HTML coders use the diagrams to “wire” each page, connecting links, attaching content, and so on.

 Visual designers use the wireframe as the basis for renderings that show the hierarchical importance and location of the elements (with each general section of the page labeled); free of any potentially distracting design treatments.

 The use of simple shapes lets you focus on the information design first, to make sure it meets users needs, before moving on to the pretty pictures.
 For an existing site, wireframes are abstracted from screen shots, with new content, functional, and navigational elements sketched in.

-Usually, decision-makers in the site-owning organisation will want to see visual designs by this time.
-I encourage you to be brave and stall if necessary, but in any event, resist temptation to yield to this request.
+Usually, your clients will want to see visual designs early in the web development process.
+I encourage you to be brave and stall if necessary, but in any event, resist the temptation to yield to this request.